piisa/muliwai/README.md

 # Installing

 Install the below which will enable spacy for other languages.
-Neuralcoref will not be installed.
 You can also load a larger spacy model for more accuracy but more memory.
 ```
 git clone https://github.com/ontocord/muliwai
 pip install https://github.com/kpu/kenlm/archive/master.zip